PHP-DI/PHP-DI/doc/container.md

 If you need to use the `make()` method inside a service, or a controller, or whatever, it is recommended you type-hint against `FactoryInterface`.
 That avoids coupling your code to the container.
+`DI\FactoryInterface` is automatically bound to `DI\Container` so you can inject it without any configuration.

 ## call()